 All school uniform is available from Trophy Textiles.
-There is a link on the school website.

-It is very important that all clothing is named.
+It is also very important that all clothing is named to stop items getting lost.

 We do endeavour to keep the children clean at school but this is not always possible so please make sure that all clothing is washable.